 Now that’s certain to get recruiters intrigued.

-5. Use a Call to Action to Boost Your Chances
+5. Use a Call to Action at Your Cover Letter Ending to Boost Your Chances

 Ever been in the situation where you send application after application and get nothing in your inbox but the usual spam?
 That’s because if you want interviews then you need to ask.